 This tool serves the following purpose:

-Intercept host calls before they reach the device in order to gather performance data and log host calls.
+Intercept host calls before they reach the device to gather performance data and log host calls.

-Provide data to visualize the calls through time and separate them into queued, submitted, and execution sections for a better understanding of the execution.
+Provide data to visualize the calls through time and separate them into queued, submitted, and execution sections to better understand the execution.

 Identify gaps (using visualization) in the runtime that may be leading to inefficient execution and throughput drops.

 The Intercept Layer for OpenCL* Applications tool has a different purpose than the Intel® FPGA Dynamic Profiler for DPC++, which provides information about the kernels themselves and helps optimize the hardware.
-Together, these tools can be used to optimize both host and device-side execution.
+Together, you can use these tools to optimize both host and device-side execution.

 The Intercept Layer has different options for capturing different aspects of the host run, and these options are described in its documentation.
 Call-logging and device timeline features are used to print information about the calls made by the host during execution.